“There is no such thing as a baby … if you set out to describe a baby, you will find you are describing a baby and someone.” (Winnicott, 1947)

 In the same way, working with young children always means working with parents or carers.

-My work reflects my belief that children (including adolescents) thrive when their parents/carers feel competent and supported.
+My work also reflects my belief that children (including adolescents) thrive when their parents/carers feel competent and supported.
 This is why my child work usually includes parent/carer work.
+Parental well-being is essential for a healthy family.